wso2/docs-updates/en/docs/updates/best-practices.md

 3. Run tests

     WSO2 thoroughly tests and certifies each update and hotfix released.
 Regardless of whether an update or hotfix running tests on your update environment ensures that all existing and new functionalities are working perfectly fine.

+!!!
+Note
     Whenever you apply an update WSO2 recommends you to apply the updates to lower environments, run tests and update the production environment.